WHO WE ARE

 Yet, local school boards are the unseen decision makers in your child’s schooling.
 Effectively accountable only at the ballot box at election time, school boards members wield considerable power over the education and social development of children.
 While their primary function is to elect and oversee the superintendent, let’s drill down on what that includes.

-• Maximizing student outcomes to the highest degree.
+Maximize student outcomes to the highest degree.

-• Construction and maintenance of extensive school buildings and infrastructure.
+Approve construction and maintenance of extensive school buildings and infrastructure.

-• Selection and implementation of curriculum and textbooks.
+Review selection and implementation of curriculum and textbooks.

-• Ensuring the safety of students and teachers at school.
+Create policies that ensure the safety of students and teachers at school.

 OUR VISION